ciruxeno/ldoa-architecture/README.md

 Its intent is to prevent software infrastructure from becoming the authority over reality.

 A database may fail to record.
 A message bus may fail to transport.
 A component may fail to recognize.
 A capability may be unavailable.

 None of those failures, by themselves, decide that the operational reality did not occur.

 Instead, those failures become new Situations that can be judged, delegated, repaired, affirmed, or declared as Breakdowns.

+LDOA does not assume that operational reality can be perfectly modeled.
+It assumes that reality will exceed the model, and therefore designs for continuity rather than perfection.

 ## Context